jcam/Image-Flex/README.md

 ```
 https://[Distro ID].cloudfront.net/myimage.png?width=400
 ```
-This will return a resized and optimized image (AVIF or WebP, if supported by the browser).
+This will return a resized and optimized image (WebP if supported by the browser).

 **height parameter**